ivanchiazzaridev/miblogcito/src/pages/posts/post-3.md

 pubDate: 2022-07-15

-tags: ["astro", "aprender en público", "contratiempos", "comunidad"]
+tags: ["astro", "learn by doing", "step by step", "comunidad"]

 ---